SatoryKono/ChEMBL_data_acquisition/docs/USAGE_EN.md

   --batch-size 20
 ```

 The script merges ChEMBL and PubMed sources.
 Prepare a CSV with the `document_chembl_id` column or override `--column` to match your schema—the repository does not bundle a smoke dataset for this pipeline.
-Use the exposed flags (`--batch-size`, `--timeout`, `--limit`, `--dry-run`) for
-one-off tweaks.
-All sub-commands accept `--offset` to resume from a particular position in the input file.
+Adjust execution through the available switches (`--chunk-size`, `--sleep`, `--workers`, `--batch-size`, `--timeout`, `--limit`, `--offset`, `--openalex-rps`, `--crossref-rps`) depending on the sub-command in use.
+All sub-commands accept `--offset` to resume from a particular position in the input file, and the PubMed pipeline adds `--fallback-doi-*` arguments for DOI overrides.
 Nested parameters such as the PubMed batch size are managed via configuration or environment variables, for
 example:

 ```bash